Your Nutrisystem Getting Started GuideArticle posted in: Nutrisystem

 You’ll notice that the Grocery Guide includes something called PowerFuels.
 This term refers to high-quality proteins and healthy fats, like lean meats, fish, low-fat yogurt and nuts.
 Get a more in-depth explanation of PowerFuels here.

 SmartCarbs are nutrient-rich carbohydrates, which are packed with fiber.
 Examples of these include fruit, starchy veggies (think corn, black beans and sweet potatoes), and whole grains.
-Need more explanation?
+Need more explanation about SmartCarbs?
 Click here.

 This term refers to mealtime add-ons that are a little higher in calories than the Free Foods; they typically clock in at 11-35 calories per serving.
 These include things like popcorn, dressings, honey, ketchup, mayo, etc. You’ll just want to limit your Extras to three servings per day.
 Your Grocery Guide does a great job of explaining what a serving size looks like for common Extras.